ErinMayMassingham/cp1404practicals/prac_10/REFLECTION.md

 I don't think I would change much, there is nothing on my mind or that I have thought about these past 10-12 weeks that I have wanted changed.
 Maybe some of the photos at the beginning to be updated to showcase the newer version of pycharm but they were not a huge issue at the time and the text instructions were always easy to follow.
+Maybe a link to the pull review names on each prac as I kept having to go find the page in past pracs.

 ### What did you do really well for practicals in this subject?